ElspethBair/programmer-training/robot/rookie/c++/README.md

       std::string first_name, last_name;
     };

 In Python, constructors are always called `__init__`, however in C++, when you are naming your constructors, it is important that the constructor always has the same name as the class.
-For example, in the class above, the calss is named Person, and so is the constructor.
+For example, in the class above, the class is named Person, and so is the constructor.

 **Dynamic-size Arrays**